 I was particularly surprised to see that 60% of the traffic for my book comes from outside the United States — less than 10% comes from Silicon Valley.

-Having done quite a bit of travelling lately, another difference I’ve observed is that startups in Silicon Valley look a lot like professional sports teams going for the championship, while startups in other parts of the world are driven by a different game — survival.
+Having done quite a bit of traveling lately, another difference I’ve observed is that startups in Silicon Valley look a lot like professional sports teams going for the championship.
+In contrast, startups in other parts of the world are driven by a different game — survival.

-I believe the reasons for doing a startup vary largely but these reasons also morph over time.
+I believe the reasons for doing a startup vary largely, but these reasons also morph over time.
 I started my first company in 2002 and have been in a startup almost since graduating from college.
-Looking back I can compartmentalize my own reasons for starting a company into 3 distinct stages:
+Looking back, I can compartmentalize my reasons for starting a company into three distinct stages:

 Stage 1: Lure of Creative Addiction — Entrepreneurs are artists